TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lab.md

 ### User Inputs
 * `update`
-	* program will ask which time (morning, afternoon, evening) the user wants to update and will also request which position it should update
+	* The program will ask which time (morning, afternoon, evening) the user wants to update and will also request which position it should update.
 * `print`
-	*  program will ask which time (morning, afternoon, evening) the user wants to print from and afterwards will request which position it should print
+	*  The program will ask which time (morning, afternoon, evening) the user wants to print from and afterwards will request which position it should print.
 * `print all`
-	* program will ask which time (morning, afternoon, evening) the user wants to print
+	* The program will ask which time (morning, afternoon, evening) the user wants to print and will print all of the activities associated with that time.

 ###Functions
 * `update_activity`: takes in an int representing the index of the time, and an int, representing the index of the activity to update and a string, representing the new item you want to use